laravel/docs/artisan.md

         $this->info("Sending email to: {$user}!");
     });

-The closure is bound to the underlying command instance, so you have full access to all of the helper methods you would typically be able to access on a full command class.
+The closure is bound to the underlying command instance, so you have full access to all the helper methods you would typically be able to access in a full command class.

 <a name="type-hinting-dependencies"></a>
 #### Type-Hinting Dependencies